bianpiovano/RhodeAutomation/README.md

 [![rhodescreenshot.png](https://i.postimg.cc/KYVBzwjx/rhodescreenshot.png)](https://postimg.cc/TyVpNkn4)

 ## ✨ Description ✨ ##
-These are a pair of automated test cases using Playwright with JavaScript.
+These are a pair of automated test cases using Playwright with TypeScript.
 Testing the e-commerce site of the Rhode brand.

  🔊 **Requirements** 🔊